bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 Huzzah!
 The answer is what we expected!
 Simple as, right?
 But wait - 6:00 AM in Chicago during standard time (e.g. the winter, when the UTC offset is -6), is not actually 11:00 UTC, because `6 + 6 != 11`.
 So if you use this method and leave at 6:00 AM local time, you will not actually be leaving that the time the flight is scheduled for.

-The extra magic adjustment hour you subtracted means you actaully left at 12:00 UTC, which means that after flying for four hours, you will not arrive at 15:00 UTC but at 16:00 UTC, and everyone at the airport in Phoenix will be very confused as to why the flight that's meant to arrive at 9:00 AM is a full hour late.
+The extra magic adjustment hour you subtracted means you actaully left at 12:00 UTC, which means that the FAA may have a lot of questions about why you're trying to take off an hour later than your scheduled time three months out of the year.

 ## So what's the right solution?